tamilzh2018/kode-kloud-test/AWS.md

 > *You want to protect an EC2 instance from accidental deletion during a clean-up script.
 Enable termination protection and explain the implications.*

+An instance named nautilus-ec2 already exists in us-east-1 region.
+Enable termination protection for the same.

 **Q10: Attach Elastic IP to EC2 Instance**

 > *You have an Elastic IP allocated.
 Assign it to an EC2 instance that hosts your website, ensuring the IP remains static across reboots.*